peterkibuchi/django-react-todo-application/README.md

    pipenv install
    ```

-5. Navigate into the frontend directory and run migrations:
+5. Navigate into the backend directory and run migrations:
    ```
    python manage.py migrate
    ```